Chicago Public Schools: Student and teacher protests

 In 2013, Mayor Rahm Emanuel of Chicago initiated the closing of 54 public schools.
 Of the 54 public schools to be closed were 53 elementary schools and one high school.
 Mayor Rahm Emanuel claimed the school closings were a direct result from the nearly $1 billion deficit the city was facing due to under-enrollment at the schools.
 The schools to be closed were located on Chicago's South and West sides which provided education to mainly African-American Students.
 The Mayors decision to close the schools was met with rage and feelings of injustice by the communities affected and the Chicago Teachers Union.
 As a result, the CTU and other education activities responded by protesting.

 In May 2013, the Chicago Teachers Union were joined by students and other education activities to march against the closings of 54 public schools that year.
 The activists planned three days of nonviolent demonstrations across the city of Chicago.
 The CTU gathered an upwards of 900 protesters to participate in rally's, marches, and sit-ins against Mayor Rahm Emanuel's decision to close the schools.
 Over 150 protesters participated in a sit-in in the middle of LaSalle Street, blocking traffic, and forcing the response of the Chicago Police Department.
 Many protesters peacefully left the scene when asked to by the CPD, but many held their ground.
 Protesters that did not agree to leave the scene were issued tickets.
 Over 50 people were arrested throughout the entire protests, but no acts of violence were reported.

 CPS teacher strikes

-The teachers union first strike occurred in May 1969, which lasted two days.
+The Chicago Teachers Union's first strike occurred in May 1969, which lasted two days.
 The second strike occurred in January 1971, lasting four days from January 12 through January 15.
 The strike resulted in an 8% teacher's salary increase and a 7% increase for school staff workers.
 Another strike by the union occurred in January 1973, which lasted twelve days.
 The union was requesting that their salaries be increased and their class sizes be smaller.
 On September 3, 1975, The union went on strike for eleven days as a result to restore the loss of teaching and clerical jobs, overcrowding of classrooms.